ssnathan30/DistributedSystems/Marketplace/README.md

     - Seller-Server-Interface
 - Storage
     - Customer-Database-Server
+        - Atomic Broadcast Protocol
     - Product-Database-Server
+        - Raft
     - Financial-Database-Server

 #### Storage
 - Customer and Product Server process requests through gRPC
+    - The replication is handled by custom broadcast protocol for the customer database.
+    - The replication is handled Psync raft implementation for the product database.
 - Financial Server process requests through SOAP

 ##### Customer and Product Server